-A collection of interview tips & tricks videos from some of our favorite channels.
+A collection of interview tips & tricks.

 Indy Mogul regularly taps industry professionals for their demonstration videos, and in the process create helpful checklists.
 While I’m not sold on all the aesthetic choices in this particular demo, the key takeaways are pretty universal:

 - camera – position your subject to look authoritative, rather than dramatic

 - lighting – to brighten and separate subject from background

 - audio – mic placement, and aiming toward chest rather than mouth

 - set prep – “it’s much harder to fix bad audio in post”: take time to dampen the environment during production